Chapter 1 - Aster

 Sighing, Phaea complained, “You always do that.
 You get to just doze off and not actually keep focused on the hunt.
 Then, at the perfect god’s torn moment, you just suddenly look at the right place.
 If I had that luck of yours…”

 “I know, I know, you’d be the greatest champion Karipos has ever known.
-We’d all be bowing in submission and begging for just grain of your favor, oh mighty and powerful Phaea.”
-Aster bent in an exaggerated motion as he grabbed his bow from where he’d set it down.
+We’d all be bowing in submission and begging for just a grain of your favor, oh mighty and powerful Phaea.”
+Aster bowed in an exaggerated motion as he grabbed his bow from its place resting against a boulder.
+When he stood straight again, his eyebrows raced each other up his forehead.

+The beast that came into view was certainly large; its antlers reached to nearly the height of the village gates of Karipos, and strutted with the proud majesty of a king in his court.
 “Woah!
 A flamestag… and a big one at that.”

-The beast that came into view was certainly large for a flamestag; it was nearly as tall as the village gates of Karipos, and strutted with the proud majesty of a king in his court.
-Phaea threw him a look, urging quiet as she gestured for them to move into position.

 The flamestag gave a surprised bellow accompanied by a burst of flame that set the nearby bushes alight.
 Turning towards them, its eyes glimmered with a fiery fury.
 It charged.

 “You know,” offered Phaea while removing the stag’s tongue, “Thalysios told me he’d met a man who had actually become Attuned himself.
 I bet he’d have far less trouble with these.”
+She pulled the tongue free with a sweaty smile, her hair plastered haphazardly to her forehead and her carving knife held deftly in her right hand.

 Frowning, Phaea let Aster’s words sit on a tense silence.

-Aster knew how much she enjoyed being able to hunt with him, and this wasn’t the first time he’d voiced his doubts.
 At last, Phaea’s frown vanished nearly as quickly as it had formed and in her teasing tone, Phaea retorted, “You could always fill out a bit and enlist as a Warden.”

 “And stand around all day long bored out of my mind like Tokites?
 Gods, can you imagine something more painful?
-See, that’s why I choose not to grow tall and strong,” Aster laughed.
+See, that’s why I choose not to grow tall and strong.”
+Aster laughed.

 Phaea chuckled with him.
 “Ever wonder if all of Galae is going crazy like this?
 It sometimes feels as if we’re all on the verge of following the gods into the void.”
 Though before she could linger on the grim thought, she was back to her normal optimism, “Hey, at least we’ll probably all make it long enough for the celebration of your birth tomorrow!
 My little brother, already about to be twenty.
 You know I think some of the elders may have had bets going on whether or not you’d even make it this far.”